 |

-Lock Keepers of the Waterways (2008) The lock keepers were
+Lock Keepers of the Waterways

-and thieves.
-Sometimes they assisted in the passage of boats but were not
+for drunken boaters and thieves.
+Sometimes they assisted in the passage of

-paid for this.
-Accounts often seem to suggest they were cheerful characters,
+boats but were not paid for this.
+Accounts often seem to suggest they were

-the song were genuine people from the latter part of the 19th century. |
+lock keepers in the song were genuine people from the latter part of the 19th

 † |